What is A/B testing?

 The Smartwool webshop tested their category page.
 They had two design versions.
 One of them was more visual, with a nice picture at the top of the page, presenting individual products playfully, in different sizes.
 The other followed traditional e-commerce conventions, presenting the products in a rectangular grid, in similar size, and the pages started with the product immediately.

-During the test they wanted to know which induced more shopping (in dollars) in visitors.
+During the test, they wanted to know which induced more shopping (in dollars) in visitors.
 The traditional and slightly boring version won.
 The average income increased by 17.1% per visitor, not a bad result considering only the category page changed.

 Note they have measured the end-result of the whole shopping process.
-Perhaps the large photos on the category page led to more clicks through for individual products, but a harder-to-browse page let fewer people find what they wanted and therefore they purchased fewer products.
+Perhaps the large photos on the category page led to more clicks through for individual products, but a harder-to-browse page let fewer people find what they wanted, and therefore they purchased fewer products.

 At least this is what we would assume, but as we only see the numbers, we don’t know for sure why this design won.
 Besides the quantitative A/B tests it is useful to run some qualitative research as well (like user tests) to understand why certain designs work better.

 It’s also worth noting that this experiment was not perfect, as two different things were changed simultaneously.
-So we don’t know weather the header image or the product list layout caused the difference in the results.
+So we don’t know whether the header image or the product list layout caused the difference in the results.

 Read more about how these UX research methods fit into the product design process in our e-book: Product Managers’ Guide to UX Design.